 E29 Design or Procedure

 Scope note: This class comprises statements relating a Thema with a particular Nomen and its usage in the context of a common Complex Work realized by one or more KOS.

+[LRM-E9 Nomen could be seen to match F35, with a broadened scope note, ie, not just in a KOS, but in any contextual domain.]

 ………